 It’s better to be a little bit over-dressed.
 If the company seems to wear business casual, wear a tie.
 If the company dresses very casual (jeans, etc.), wear business casual instead (slacks, a shirt tucked in, no tie).

-Those are the 6 most important body language tips that you can use to be more impressive in negotiations, networking events and first meetings, and of course job interviews!
+You now know the 6 best and most important body language tips that you can use to be more impressive in negotiations, networking events and first meetings, and of course job interviews!

 Use this as a checklist as you practice in everyday interactions!
 (If you read the article and didn’t skip to the bottom, you’ll know why practicing NOW is so important instead of just waiting until the big moment and hoping you can change all of these body language habits at once.
 Because it’s extremely difficult that way, if not impossible).